Most Viewed FAQs

 Can the LFConnector use Windows Active Directory to authenticate against the Laserfiche repository without creating Laserfiche users?

-Why do I get the message "The serial number for this device is invalid for this version of LFConnector" when I try to use the LFConnector?
+I'm getting the message "The serial number for this device is invalid for this version of LFConnector", or "This device is not licensed to run this version of the LFConnector", what can I do?

 Newest FAQs